ENSTA governance and organization

 • It meets at least twice a year when convened by its chair.
 It also meets when convened by its chair if at least half of its members request it.

-Its members, as well as its chair, are appointed by the Board of Directors on the recommendation of the ENSTA Director General.
+Its president and members are appointed by the Board of Directors on the recommendation of the ENSTA Director General.

-The Guidance and Development Council meets at least twice a year, at the initiative of its chair.
+The Guidance and Development Council meets at least twice a year, at the initiative of its president.

 .